AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/03-recast-atlas.md

 For the fitting stage we need:
 * Theory uncertainties for our signal.
-* Limits for the backgrounds (usually, you shouldn't need to specify this).

 `recast-atlas` expects a yaml file that specifies the inputs for a re-interpretation (more on this when we preserve our own analysis).
 For the mono-s(bb) re-interpretation, these are stored in the [mono-sbb-config](https://gitlab.cern.ch/recast-monosbb/mono-sbb-config) repository.
 Note that there is one file for each point in phase space.